Get

 • Peas

-Simply setting your dog’s food bowl down several times a day can get boring after a while.
+Simply setting your dog’s food bowl down every day can get boring after a while.
 Consider using a food puzzle several times a week to mix things up.
 You can still use your dog’s regular kibble, but making them work for it can provide mental stimulation to enrich their lives and reduce stress.
 They get positive reinforcement for earning the food rewards.

 Corgi dog bent over interactive educational puzzle toy